Ex-S. Korean premier Kim Jong-pil, spy agency founder, dies | New Country 923

 Dubbed as “perennial No. 2 man,” Kim Jong-pil served as a member of the National Assembly nine times.
 He quit politics in 2004 after his now-defunct United Liberal Democrats suffered crushing defeats in parliamentary elections.

-“I’ve been completely burned to ashes,” he reportedly said in a retirement news conference.
+“I’ve been completely burned to ashes,” he said in a retirement news conference.

+Kim is to be buried at a family cemetery in central South Korea after five days of mourning, according to South Korean media.